 For visitors searching for things to do in Houston Texas:

-- See the Museum of Natural Science, dinosaurs, gems, and planetarium shows.
+Visit the Houston Museum of Natural Science, with dinosaurs, gems, paleontology, and planetarium shows in Hermann Park.

-- Relax at Discovery Green, downtown park with lawns, art, and water features.
+Relax at Discovery Green, the twelve-acre downtown park with lawns, public art, and water features.

 Why People Visit Houston Texas